davib21/davib21.github.io/_teaching/2015-spring-teaching-2.md

 Lecture Notes
 ======
-The Lecture Notes are avaible at the section of Lecture Notes.
+The updated Lecture Notes (from 2024) are avaible at the section of Lecture Notes.